Suhaib8552/Longest-Compound-Word-Finder/README.md

 ### Design Decisions and Approach

 **Read Words from the Input File**
 The program reads words from Input_01.txt/Input_02.txt file using a BufferedReader.
-Each word is added to both words (for processing) and wordSet.
+Each word is added to both words(w) (for processing) and wordSet(ws).

 **Sort Words by Length**
 The words are sorted in descending order based on their length to prioritize finding the longest compounded word first.

-**Find the Longest and Second-Longest Compounded Words with the help of a function isCompoundWord()** Two variables, longest and secondLongest, are initialized to store the longest and second-longest compounded words, respectively.
+**Find the Longest and Second-Longest Compounded Words with the help of a function func()** Two variables, longestComp and secondLongestComp, are initialized to store the longest and second-longest compounded words, respectively.
-The program iterates through the sorted list of words and checks each word to see if it is a compounded word using the isCompoundWord() method.
+The program iterates through the sorted list of words and checks each word to see if it is a compounded word using the func() method.

 **Measure Processing Time**
 The time taken to process the file is measured in nanoseconds using System.nanoTime() before and after the word-processing loop